silentgameplays/Simple-Debian-Setup/README.md

 # Wait for the installation to finish and reboot, type the following commands after reboot:

-* sudo apt-get update
+* sudo apt update

-* sudo apt-get upgrade
+* sudo aptupgrade

 # NB!
 There might be a missing firmware errors in the terminal during installtion, usually its Realtek but just to be sure run the following command: